funnyzak/pushoo-cli/README.md

   -c, --config                        Optional, Specify the configuration file path.
   -C, --content                       Required, The push content of the Markdown format.
   -P, --platforms                     Optional, List of platform name(more: https://github.com/imaegoo/pushoo), such as: wecom, dingtalk,feishu.
   -K, --tokens                        Optional, List of token(more: https://github.com/imaegoo/pushoo), such as: wecom_token, dingtalk_token,feishu_token.
   -T, --title                         Optional, message title.
   -O, --options                       Optional, For some additional configuration when pushing, Json string.

   By default, pushoo If there is no corresponding parameter, read the configuration from the local configuration file to send.

-Commands:
-  config                              Create configuration files to store the default configuration。
+  More information about the pushoo-cli can be found at: https://github.com/funnyzak/pushoo-cli, and the pushoo can be found at: https://github.com/imaegoo/pushoo.
 ```

 ## Preview